Packet Inspection Transformer: A Self-Supervised Journey to Unseen Malware Detection with Few Samples: Encrypted Traffic

 \subsection{AES Encryption}

 AES encryption uses a 256-bit key and a 16-byte initialization vector (IV), ensuring a unique encryption outcome for each key and IV pair.
 The uniqueness of AES lies in its ability to obscure any recognizable patterns within the payload data by yielding an unrepeatable outcome for every unique combination of key and IV.
-This guarantees that even if the same data payload is encrypted multiple times, the outcomes will differ each time when a different IV is used.
-After encryption, the AES-encrypted payloads are converted into a hexadecimal format.
+This guarantees that even if the same packet data is encrypted multiple times, the outcomes will differ each time when a different IV is used.
+After encryption, the AES-encrypted packets are converted into a hexadecimal format.
 Each character in this hexadecimal representation is then mapped to its corresponding decimal integer, forming a sequence that is padded to uniform sequence lengths across the dataset.
-The model's average test accuracy with AES-encrypted data was 57.16\% with an F1-Score of 44.52\%.
+The M.L. model's average test accuracy with AES-encrypted data was 50.40\% with an F1-Score of 50.40\%.
+Similar results were observed when testing other previously mentioned SOA methods, none of which achieved an accuracy greater than 50\% in classifying malicious or benign packets.
 These metrics indicate that AES encryption substantially diminishes the model's ability to discern between malicious and benign payloads.